dart-lang/http/.github/ISSUE_TEMPLATE/2--package-http---i-found-a-bug.md

 Note that if the bug can also be reproduced when going through the interfaces provided by `dart:html` or `dart:io` directly the bug should be filed against the Dart SDK: https://github.com/dart-lang/sdk/issues

-A failure to make an http request is more often a problem with the environment than with the client.
+A failure to make an HTTP request is more often a problem with the environment than with the client.